 So, for investors, the basic questions are always:

-The answers lie in having a clear financial objective – whether it is wealth preservation,
+The answers lie in having a clear financial objective – whether it is wealth preservation, retirement planning or creating a nest fund or education fund for your children.

 With a clear goal in mind and an astute evaluation of our current life stage, we can then find the right balance in our portfolio between defenders (low risk, low returns) and attackers (high risk, high returns).